Skip to main content

 When an employee or visitor arrives at the premises, they must provide their credentials to gain access.
 Depending on the system, this could be a code, password, key fob or biometric information such as fingerprint or retina scans.
 Once the credentials are verified, the system will grant access to the building.

-The keyless building entry system also allows businesses to monitor and manage who is accessing their premises in real time.
-By utilizing a visitor management system to log when an employee or visitor enters the building, companies can monitor who’s accessing their property.
-Some keyless entry systems incorporate additional features such as alarm systems and video cameras to further enhance security.
+This system also allows businesses to see and manage who is accessing their premises in real time.
+By using a visitor management system to log when employees or visitors enter the building, companies can see who’s accessing their property.
+Some keyless entry systems incorporate additional features, such as alarm systems and video cameras, to further enhance security.

 Components of a commercial keyless entry system

-Business keyless entry solutions typically consist of several components to ensure they operate correctly, including electronic or magnetic commercial strikes, or office keyless door locks, a proximity reader or sensor and credentials for each user to verify their identity.
+Keyless entry solutions typically consist of several components to ensure they operate correctly, including electronic or magnetic commercial strikes, or keyless door locks, a proximity reader or sensor and credentials for each user to verify their identity.

-The locks used in keyless systems are typically electronic or magnet-based and can be operated remotely.
-Electronic door entry systems require a power source to operate the locking mechanism.
+Commercial door locks are typically electronic or magnet-based and can be operated remotely.
+They require a power source to operate the locking mechanism.
 Depending on the type of keyless door system, presenting an authorized credential will either trigger the door to receive power to unlock or temporarily disconnect the power source to allow entry.
 They are designed to be as secure and tamper-proof as possible, with reinforced deadbolts and other security measures.

 Proximity reader or sensor

-proximity badge reader system verifies the identity of each user before granting access.
-It typically consists of an antenna, processor board, LED display, keypad and other components.
+A proximity card reader verifies a user’s identity before granting access.
+It typically consists of an antenna, a processor board, an LED display, a keypad and other components.
 Installed near the door, it reads each user’s credentials and communicates with the access control system to verify if they are authorized to enter.

 Credentials